 Your real estate agent is a key member of your team when you consider buying a home.
 They will be able to find houses that fit your budget and other desires, schedule visits, manage paperwork, negotiate prices, and more on your behalf.
 That is why it is so important to find an experienced, knowledgeable agent with whom you feel comfortable working on a relatively long term basis.
-Here are some critical pre-purchase questions to ask when buying a home to be sure you are making the right decision.
+A real estate agent can help to suggest questions to ask when buying a home.

 1. What is the Market Like in This Neighborhood?